 The Sobol sensitivity analysis revealed that baseline RRi (α) and recovery proportion (c) are the primary drivers of model output variance, emphasizing their physiological importance.
 These findings are consistent with prior research, which identified baseline cardiac function as a determinant of cardiovascular health and recovery proportion as a marker of autonomic resilience11.

-However, the Sobol method assumes parameter independence, which may overlook interactions that are common in biological systems32–34.
+However, the Sobol method assumes parameter independence, which may overlook interactions everyday in biological systems32–34.
 For example, the interplay between λ and c, which dictates the rate and magnitude of recovery, is likely critical but remains unexplored in the current framework.
 Future studies could explore Bayesian sensitivity analysis or variance decomposition methods that account for parameter interdependence35,36.

-This model demonstrates significant potential for practical applications in both clinical and athletic settings.
-In clinical contexts, it could aid in tailoring cardiovascular rehabilitation protocols by monitoring autonomic recovery in real-time, ensuring safe and effective exercise regimens for at-risk populations37.
-This aligns with previous research, which highlight the importance of individualizing rehabilitation programs to optimize recovery37–39.
+This model demonstrates significant potential for practical applications in clinical and athletic settings.
+In clinical contexts, it could aid in tailoring cardiovascular rehabilitation protocols by monitoring autonomic recovery in real time, ensuring safe and effective exercise regimens for at-risk populations37.
+This aligns with previous research, which highlights the importance of individualizing rehabilitation programs to optimize recovery37–39.

-In athletic settings, the model could guide training strategies, particularly for interval training, where determining optimal recovery periods is crucial.
+The model could guide training strategies in athletic settings, particularly for interval training, where determining optimal recovery periods is crucial.
 Similar findings suggest that precise monitoring of RRi dynamics can prevent overtraining and enhance performance40,41.
 The model’s ability to integrate real-time data from wearable devices further enhances its applicability in dynamic, uncontrolled environments, enabling field-based monitoring and feedback42.

 While the model presents substantial advances, it has limitations that warrant consideration.
 First, the assumption of uniform parameter sampling in sensitivity analysis, while practical, may not fully capture the variability observed in populations with extreme autonomic profiles4.
 Empirical distributions or Bayesian priors, could improve parameter estimation and enhance the model’s applicability to diverse populations36.